CartoonishVillain/Incapacitated/README.md

 * ShouldBlameIncapacitations - true or false, should incap messages announce who or what incapacitated a player if the information is available?

-* ShouldBlameRevives - true or false, should revive message announce who revived a player if
+* ShouldBlameRevives - true or false, should revive message announce who revived a player if another player did so.

 * ShouldDieOnTimeout - true or false, should players die when the incap timer runs out?
 Defaults to true.